tools/godep/Readme.md

 godep helps build packages reproducibly by fixing their dependencies.

 This tool assumes you are working in a standard Go workspace, as described in http://golang.org/doc/code.html.
-We require Go 1.1 or newer to build godep itself, but you can use it on any project that works with Go 1 or newer.
+We expect godep to build on Go 1.4* or newer, but you can use it on any project that works with Go 1 or newer.

 ## Install